jiajunngjj/jiajunngjj.github.io/_pages/about.md

 layout: single
 author_profile: true
 ---
-Currently, I'm a solution engineer at VMware.
+I'm a solution engineer at VMware.

 I started my tech career as a regional post sales consultant at Red Hat.
 After which, I moved to a regional presales role.